Azure/azure-webpubsub/docs/getting-started/create-a-chat-app/js-handle-events.md

 1. Type the hub name (chat) and click "Add".

-2. Set URL Pattern to `https://<domain-name>.ngrok.io/eventhandler` and check "connected" in System Event Pattern, click "Save".
+2. Set URL Pattern to `https://<domain-name>.ngrok.io/eventhandler/{event}` and check "connected" in System Event Pattern, click "Save". `{event}` is a pattern supported by the service that the service will help replace with the actual event name.

 ![Event Handler](./../../images/portal_event_handler.png)